telerik/kendo-react-inputs/README.md

 ## Get Started

-Below are listed the steps for you to follow when setting up and running the Inputs components.
+The sections below demonstrate how to set up and run the Inputs components, and add them to your project.

 ### Installation